-Private-sector employees, household workers, and selfemployed persons up to age 60 earning at least 1,000 pesos a month.
+Private-sector employees, household workers, and self-employed persons.

 Voluntary coverage for Filipino citizens working abroad; insured persons who are no longer eligible for compulsory coverage; and nonworking spouses of insured persons.

 Special systems for government employees and military personnel.